Bidvest Noonan snaps up British rival in fourth deal of 2021

 The acquisition marks Bidvest Noonan’s fourth acquisition so far in 2021 and comes just weeks after its recent deal for Irish company Interact closed.

-Founded in 1957, Cordant Services is made up of three dedicated divisions: Cordant Security, Cordant Cleaning and Cordant Thistle, a specialist and industrial cleaning business.
+Founded in 1957, Cordant Services is comprised of three dedicated divisions: Cordant Security, Cordant Cleaning and Cordant Thistle, a specialist and industrial cleaning business.

 Turnover